Diabetes insipidus - nephrogenicNephrogenic diabetes insipidus; Acquired nephrogenic diabetes insipidus; Congenital diabetes insipidus; NDI

 - High serum osmolality

-- High urine output, regardless of how many fluids you drink
+- High urine output, regardless of how much fluid you drink

-- Kidneys don't concentrate urine when the person is given ADH
+- Kidneys do not concentrate urine when you are given ADH

 - Low urine osmolality

 - Normal or high ADH levels

 Other tests that may be done include:

 The goal of treatment is to control the body's fluid levels.
 A large amount of fluids will be given.
 The amount should be about equal to the amount of water being lost in the urine.

 If the condition is due to a certain medicine, stopping the drug may improve symptoms.
 But, do NOT stop taking any medicine without first talking to your provider.

 If a person drinks enough water, this condition will not have much effect on the fluid or electrolyte balance of the body.
 Sometimes, passing a lot of urine for a long time can cause other electrolyte problems.